 Obviously, "the sword" of which Ezekiel warns can be any major threat to the well-being of the community.
 During the period of the Second World War, the Catholic Church showed that it viewed "communism" as such a threat.
 Pope Pius XI has issued a powerful condemnation of it in his 1937 Encyclical Divini Redemptoris And in 1949 Pius XII threatened any and all of Italy's Catholics with excommunication if they dared join the Communist Party.

 Now the Catholic church viewed Nazism as such a threat in the early 1930's, and warned the faithful against joining the Nazi Party, but all of that changed totally in 1933.
-At the very moment that this "enemy" was at the gate, and the Nazi Party and Hitler needed just a few more votes in their Reichstag in order to gain complete control of the parliament and make Hitler Germany's dictatorial leader, the leaders of the Catholic church obliged Hitler by disbanding its very powerful Catholic "Center Party" and rescinding their ban on Catholics joining the Nazi Party.
+At the very moment that this "enemy" was at the gate, and the Nazi Party and Hitler needed just a few more votes in Germany's Reichstag in order to gain complete control of the parliament and make Hitler the country's dictator, the leaders of the Catholic church obliged Hitler by disbanding its very powerful Catholic "Center Party" and rescinding their ban on Catholics joining the Nazi Party.
 How could that not be viewed by the Catholic faithful as approval of Adolf Hitler and the new Nazi government?

 Some believe that the R C Church adopted the political theory that "the enemy of my enemy is my friend", and since the Fascists were at war with the Communists, the church should consider the Fascists its friends.
-For whatever reason, no matter how much evil the Nazis perpetrated,during their 12 year domination of Western Europe, the Catholics of Europe were never warned of the mortal danger to their souls that cooperation with Adolf Hitler plans for the mass-murder of at least 10 million innocent human beings.
+For whatever reason, no matter how much evil the Nazis perpetrated,during their 12 year domination of Western Europe, the Catholics of Europe were never warned of the mortal danger to their souls that cooperation with Adolf Hitler's plans for the mass-murder of at least 10 million innocent human beings.

 Can you imagine having to explain such a work record

 Were the Nazi military buried under crosses in the cemeteries above told that killing innocent people just because they were Jews was no way to achieve their dream of spending eternity with Jesus along with their fellow Christian family and friends?

 Saint Edith Stein